THIS MASTER SERVICES AGREEMENT

-Customer Agreement: the CSP customer agreement, (including the FSI Supplemental Agreement for Financial Services Industry Customers which supplements the terms of the CSP Customer Agreement) which is a direct flow down from Microsoft and is a condition of Cloud Solution Provider Program that the Customer enter into this Agreement, the terms of which are set out at www.nasstar.com/terms/CSP_customer_agreement and www.nasstar.com/terms/FSI_supplemental_agreement_financial_services
+CSP Agreement: the CSP agreement, (including the FSI Supplemental Agreement for Financial Services Industry Customers which supplements the terms of the CSP Customer Agreement) which is a direct flow down from Microsoft and includes the terms of the CSP Customer Agreement (which is a condition of Cloud Solution Provider Program the Customer must enter into), the terms of which are set out at www.nasstar.com/terms/CSP_agreement and www.nasstar.com/terms/FSI_supplemental_agreement_financial_services

 Deliverable: means all Documents, products and materials developed by the Supplier or its agents, subcontractors, consultants and employees in relation to the Services in any form, including computer programs, data, reports and specifications (including drafts).